 Karanović & Partners is present on the Montenegrin market since 2006, when cooperation with local qualified lawyers is established, and are ideally placed to provide a wide range of corporate and commercial legal services to domestic and international clients.
 The Montenegrin based lawyers are specialised in providing investors, particularly those in the hospitality and tourism sectors, with legal support in the areas of real estate, banking and finance and infrastructure finance.

 Because of its business-focused economic system, Montenegro’s great geo-strategic position was recognised by many trade partners.
 Besides, its EU candidacy and NATO membership, the country has free trade agreements with CEFTA, EFTA, Russia, Turkey and Ukraine – access via land, sea, and sky to a market of more than 650M people.
 The country focused its economic development on becoming an elite tourist destination and has one of the fastest-growing tourism sectors in the world.

-The lawyers have been timely and helpful.
-(Chamber & Partners, 2018)
+The team is very available, responsive, very practical. have been timely and helpful.
+(Chamber & Partners, 2020)

 Responding to a strong demand for legal services in this dynamic emerging market, the cooperation with local lawyers in North Macedonia was established in 2009, providing legal support to domestic and international clients in both existing operations in the country and assisting investors in entering this market.